zar-moethu/actuarial-reserving-insurance-Excel/README.md

 ####  🔍 Step 5: Results

-The final step is to use the calculated factors to project the ultimate loss for the most recent accident year and determine the required reserve.
-This provides the key business insight for the analysis.
+The final step is to apply the selected development factor to project the **ultimate loss** for the most recent accident year (2024) and calculate the required **IBNR reserve**.
+This gives the key business insight needed for reserving.

-#### Calculation for Accident Year 2024:
+### 📊 Calculation for Accident Year 2024

-The ultimate loss and the required reserve are calculated as follows:
+Only \$385,000 in claims have been reported so far (after 12 months).
+However, based on historical development patterns, more claims are expected to emerge.
+Using the Chain-Ladder method:

+#### 📌 Ultimate Loss Formula

+Ultimate Loss = Latest Reported Claims * CDF

-- Latest Reported Claims (at 12 months): $385,000
+Latest Reported Claims: $385,000
-- Cumulative Development Factor (CDF): 2.35
+Cumulative Development Factor (CDF): 2.35
-- Projected Ultimate Loss: $385,000 × 2.35 = $905,000
+Projected Ultimate Loss: 385,000×2.35=905,000

-- Required Reserve (IBNR): $905,000 - $385,000 = $520,000
+📌 IBNR (Incurred But Not Reported) Formula

+IBNR = Ultimate Loss - Reported Claims

+IBNR =
+905,000 − 385,000 = 520,000

 ##### 📋 Final Output Snapshot – Accident Year 2024